trevorackerman/podinfo-operator/README.md

 3. A Redis deployment with 1 pod
 4. A Redis Service

-And you should be able to run busybox in another pod to manually test the podinfo deployment if you don't want to do kube port-forward
+And you should be able to run busybox in another pod to manually test the podinfo deployment is running if you don't want to do kube port-forward
 ```sh
 kubectl run -i --tty busybox --image=busybox:1.28 -- sh
 / # wget -O- myappresource-sample-podinfo:9898